 The western zodiac itself, the foundation of much of astrology, has followed a winding path before it became the system with which most of us are familiar.
 The Babylonians are usually credited with creating the basic system, assigning certain characteristics to the planets of which they were aware.
 These characteristics were based on the Babylonians' observations and their metaphorical ideas about what these observations meant.
 Because Mars, which they called Nergal, was observed to be red, and blood is red, they aligned Mars with war.
 Ishtar, or Venus, appearing in the early evening when lovers were likely to be outside spending time together, was made to represent love and fertility.
 Mercury, hard to spot and fast moving, was associated with deceit and speed (Snodgrass, pg.
 17).

 This general system absorbed influences from the many cultures that populated the Mediterranean and Middle East thousands of years ago.
 The specific names for the modern western zodiac come from the Greeks.
 The word Zodiac itself comes from the Greek root word zoe, or life.

-For more information on horoscopes, astrology and related topics, check out the links on the next page.
+For more information on horoscopes, astrology and related topics, check out the links below.